-- 95 Reclassification adjustments arise, for example, on disposal of a foreign operation (see HKAS 21), and when some hedged forecast cash flows affect profit or loss (see paragraph 6.5.11(d) of HKFRS 9 in relation to cash flow hedges). on derecognition of available for sale financial assets (see HKAS 39) and when a hedged forecast transaction affects profit or loss (see paragraph 100 of HKAS 39 in relation to cash flow hedges). - 96 Reclassification adjustments do not arise on changes in revaluation surplus recognised in accordance with HKAS 16 or HKAS 38 or on remeasurements of defined benefit plans recognised in accordance with HKAS 19.
+- 95 Reclassification adjustments arise, for example, on disposal of a foreign operation (see HKAS 21) and when some hedged forecast cash flows affect profit or loss (see paragraph 6.5.11(d) of HKFRS 9 in relation to cash flow hedges). - Reclassification adjustments do not arise on changes in revaluation surplus recognised in accordance with HKAS 16 or HKAS 38 or on remeasurements of defined benefit plans recognised in accordance with HKAS 19.
 These components are recognised in other comprehensive income and are not reclassified to profit or loss in subsequent periods.
 Changes in revaluation surplus may be transferred to retained earnings in subsequent periods as the asset is used or when it is derecognised (see HKAS 16 and HKAS 38).
 In accordance with HKFRS 9, reclassification adjustments do not arise if a cash flow hedge or the accounting for the time value of an option (or the forward element of a forward contract or the foreign currency basis spread of a financial instrument) result in amounts that are removed from the cash flow hedge reserve or a separate component of equity, respectively, and included directly in the initial cost or other carrying amount of an asset or a liability.
 These amounts are directly transferred to assets or liabilities.